settings icon

 What exactly does it feel like to die?
 What can you see as your life leaves your physical body?
 How will it come about?
 Is it anything like people have reported—a bright light?
 A group of relatives?

-No one knows for certain what it feels like, but the Bible does describe what happens.
-Second Corinthians 5:6–8 and Philippians 1:23 say that when we leave our body, we are at home with the Lord.
+No one knows for certain what it feels like to die, but the Bible does describe what happens.
+Second Corinthians 5:6–8 and Philippians 1:23 say that, when we leave our body, we are at home with the Lord.
 What a reassuring thought!
-We will stay in this state until Christ comes and resurrects the believers (1 Corinthians 15:20–22; 6:14) when we will be given a new, glorified body.
+Then we have the promise of bodily resurrection, at which time we will be given new, glorified bodies (1 Corinthians 15:20–22; 6:14).

 Fear of loss of control